angu-software/swift-simple-snapshot-testing/Worklog.md

 ## Backlog

+- [ ] take the scale of the rendered/stored image into consideration
 - [ ] snapshot name from test function with parameters
 - [ ] load reference image (if exists)
 - [ ] create a diff image